latelylk/Trickcord-Treat-Sniper/README.md

 Enter a minimum and a maximum amount of time (in milliseconds) for the bot to wait between messages when spam is enabled?

 Example: `minSpamDelay: 25000` `maxSpamDelay: 35000`

+### slowmode

+Option for competing in channels with slowmode enabled.
+If you're trying to bot in a server with slowmode, enable this.
+See issue #11 for the limitations of this option.

+Example: `slowmode: true`

+### slowmodeTime

+For use with `slowmode`.
+Enter the time (in ms) of the channel's slowmode timer.

+Example: `slowmodeTime: 605000`